11Boitumelo/11Boitumelo/README.md

 I'm excited to contribute to opportunities that:

-- Solve real-world business problems
+- Solve real world business problems
 - Involve data analysis or machine learning
 - Help me grow as a Data Scientist
 - Encourage collaboration and continuous learning